Knowing who we are in Christ

 Well you may be thinking “I have been alive this long, I know who I am”.
 To the contrary, you know who you are according to your own standards and limited knowledge.
 You know who you are according to what the world has shown you.
 Before creation ever was you had already been created in the mind of God.
 He knows more about you than you will ever know about yourself.
 Let us not forget that you were made in his image.
 If you don’t know what that image is than how can you be so confident that you know who you are?
 You may know who you are in flesh but what about your spirit?
 Who are you in the spirit?

-Let us one of my favorite stories, which is the story of Gideon (Judges ch.
+Let us take a look at one of my favorite stories, which is the story of Gideon (Judges ch.
 6-8).

 Just to give you a little background lets start with verse one.